 REAL WORLD IMPACT OF THE HYDE AMENDMENT

-· Medicaid coverage can mean the difference between getting abortion care or being denied.
-Studies show that when policymakers place severe restrictions on Medicaid coverage of abortion, it forces one in four poor women seeking abortion to carry an unwanted pregnancy to term.1
+- Medicaid coverage can mean the difference between getting abortion care or being denied.
+Studies show that when policymakers place severe restrictions on Medicaid coverage of abortion, it forces one in four poor women seeking an abortion to carry an unwanted pregnancy to term.1

-· According to the most recent data, nearly 1 in 6 women of reproductive age are enrolled in Medicaid.3 Of these women, 60% live in states that restrict state Medicaid coverage of abortion.4
+- According to the most recent data, 58% of women of reproductive age enrolled in Medicaid or CHIP live in states that ban Medicaid coverage for abortion except in limited circumstances.
+51% of these enrollees are women of color.3

 1 Henshaw SK et al., Restrictions on Medicaid Funding for Abortions: A Literature Review, Guttmacher Institute, 2009.
 Available at http://bit.ly/1IK5XcF.